Neuroscience and How Students Learn

 More complex thought processes are more beneficial for learning because they involve a greater number of neural connections and more neurological cross-talk.
 Active learning takes advantage of this cross-talk, stimulating a variety of areas of the brain and promoting memory.

-Some Basic Active Learning Strategies from the University of Minnesota Center for Teaching and Learning
+Some Basic Active Learning Strategies, from the University of Minnesota Center for Educational Innovation

 Blakemore, Sarah-Jayne and Uta Frith (2005).
 The Learning Brain: Lessons for Education.
 Malden, MA: Blackwell.